soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Message size is larger than**, with the value 2 MB

 - **Message contains none of these words**, with the keywords "Approved by Contoso financial team".

-#### Sensitive information types

-You have the option of including sensitive information types as part of your supervision policy.
-Sensitive information types are either pre-defined or custom data types that can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
-As a part of Office 365 [data loss prevention (DLP)](data-loss-prevention-policies.md), the sensitive information configuration can leverage patterns, character proximity, confidence levels, and even custom data types to help identify and flag content that may be sensitive.
-The default sensitive information type are:

-- Financial
-- Medical and health
-- Privacy
-- Custom information type

-To learn more about sensitive information details and the patterns included in the default types, see [What sensitive information types look for](what-the-sensitive-information-types-look-for.md).

-#### Custom keyword dictionaries

-Custom keyword dictionaries can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
-If needed, you can apply multiple custom keyword dictionaries to a single policy, or have a single keyword dictionary per policy.
-These dictionaries can be sourced from a file (such as a .csv or .txt list), or from a list you can enter directly in a PowerShell cmdlet.

 #### Review percentage